cemac/sc-python/_episodes/10-reading-tabular.md

 - "Import the Pandas library."
 - "Use Pandas to load a simple CSV data set."
 - "Get some basic information about a Pandas DataFrame."
+- "Plot the data in a Pandas DataFrame."
 keypoints:
 - "Use the Pandas library to get basic statistics out of tabular data."
 - "Use `index_col` to specify that a column's values should be used as row headings."